Wernicke encephalopathy: Pathological anatomy

 Despite its name, WE is not related to Wernicke's area, a region of the brain associated with speech and language interpretation.

-In most, early lesions completely reversed with immediate and adequate supplementation.
+Brain lesions in WE are usually credited to focal lactic acidosis.
+An absence of thiamine can lead to too much pyruvate within the cells since it is not available to help convert pyruvate through the TCA cycle.
+An increase in pyruvate causes an increase in lactate concentration leading to focal lactic acidosis.

+Lesions can be reversed in most cases with immediate supplementation of thiamine.

 Lesions are usually symmetrical in the periventricular region, diencephalon, the midbrain, hypothalamus, and cerebellar vermis.
 Brainstem lesions may include cranial nerve III, IV, VI and VIII nuclei, the medial thalamic nuclei, and the dorsal nucleus of the vagus nerve.
 Oedema may be found in the regions surrounding the third ventricle, and fourth ventricle, also appearing petechiae and small hemorrhages.
 Chronic cases can present the atrophy of the mammillary bodies.

-Endothelial proliferation, hyperplasia of capillaries, demyelination and neuronal loss can also occur.
+In 1949, the idea that WE lesions are a result of a disruption to the blood-brain barrier was introduced.
+Large proteins passing into the brain can put neurological tissue at risk of toxic effects.
+The blood-brain barrier junctions are typically found to have WE lesions located at that region of the brain.

 An altered blood–brain barrier may cause a perturbed response to certain drugs and foods.

 Diagnosis

 Diagnosis of Wernicke encephalopathy or disease is made clinically.
 Caine et al. in 1997 established criteria that Wernicke encephalopathy can be diagnosed in any patient with just two or more of the main symptoms noted above.
 The sensitivity of the diagnosis by the classic triad was 23% but increased to 85% taking two or more of the four classic features.
 These criteria are challenged because all the cases he studied were people who drank excessive amounts of alcohol.
 Some consider it sufficient to suspect the presence of the disease with only one of the principal symptoms.
 Some British hospital protocols suspect WE with any one of these symptoms: confusion, decreased consciousness level (or unconsciousness, stupor or coma), memory loss, ataxia or unsteadiness, ophthalmoplegia or nystagmus, and unexplained hypotension with hypothermia.
 The presence of only one sign should be sufficient for treatment.

-As a much more diverse range of symptoms has been found frequently in patients it is necessary to search for new diagnostic criteria, however Wernicke encephalopathy remains a clinically-diagnosed condition.
-Neither the MR, nor serum measurements related to thiamine are sufficient diagnostic markers in all cases.
-However, as described by Zuccoli et al. in several papers the involvement of the cranial nerve nuclei and central gray matter on MRI, is very specific to WE in the appropriate clinical setting.
-Non-recovery upon supplementation with thiamine is inconclusive.

-The sensitivity of MR was 53% and the specificity was 93%.
+The sensitivity of magnetic resonance imaging (MR) was 53% and the specificity was 93%.
 The reversible cytotoxic edema was considered the most characteristic lesion of WE.
 The location of the lesions were more frequently atypical among people who drank appropriate amounts of alcohol, while typical contrast enhancement in the thalamus and the mammillary bodies was observed frequently associated with alcohol misuse.
 These abnormalities may include: